Table of Contents

 Smart contracts were created to facilitate the execution of digital agreements between two or more parties without the need for a third-party intermediary.
 They allow for the automation of processes, reducing costs and increasing efficiency.
 They also provide a secure and transparent way to execute agreements, ensuring that all parties involved are aware of their obligations.

-It permits trusted transactions and agreements to be carried out among disparate, anonymous parties without the need for a central authority, legal system, or external enforcement mechanism.
-They render transactions traceable, transparent, and irreversible.
+It allows trusted transactions and agreements to be executed among different kind of, anonymous parties without the need for a central authority, legal system, or external enforcement mechanism.
+They rendered transactions are traceable, transparent, and irreversible.

 They are used in a wide variety of applications, such as financial services, insurance, real estate, supply chain management, and healthcare.
 They can be used to automate processes, reduce costs, and increase efficiency.
 Smart contracts can also be used to create digital tokens that represent real-world assets, such as stocks, bonds, and other financial instruments.